HL7/crmi-ig/input/pages/artifact-terminology-service.md

 * [eCQM Version Manifest, 2020](Library-ecqm-update-2020.html)

-##### Release Quality Program
+##### Release Artifact Collection

-The following example illustrates a program release that is an _active_ instance of a quality program release used to provide stable extensions for the released artifacts in a quality program.
+The following example illustrates a collection that is an _active_ instance of an artifact collection release used to provide stable extensions for the released artifacts in the collection.

-Specifically, the program release uses the `expansion` parameter in the contained expansion parameters at the artifact collection level to indicate that all value sets used with artifacts in the program should expand using this expansion identifier:
+Specifically, the collection release uses the `expansion` parameter in the contained expansion parameters at the artifact collection level to indicate that all value sets used with artifacts in the program should expand using this expansion identifier:

 ```
 {